 Support coherence from the students’ perspective.

-Coherence in OpenSciEd instructional materials is grounded in the initial anchoring phenomenon and driven by students’ ideas and questions.
+Coherence in OpenSciEd science materials for teachers is grounded in the initial anchoring phenomenon and driven by students’ ideas and questions.
 In experiencing the anchoring phenomenon, students develop questions that are displayed on a driving question board and returned to throughout the unit.
 These questions ultimately result in students developing deep science ideas, but they are driven by their own interests and questions.
-And students draw on those science ideas within each unit and across grades based on the middle school science scope and sequence.
+And students draw on those science ideas within each unit and across grades based on the middle school science scope and sequence with help from engaging science technology tools for the classroom.

 For example, to understand how to design a cup to keep a drink cold, students need to understand that thermal energy transfers faster through moving particles that are more dense (e.g., solids) compared to less dense materials (e.g., gases) or vacuums with no particles or collisions.
 But this idea is not introduced as an abstract science concept.
 Rather, it is contextualized and builds from a sequence of lessons designed to help students figure out the anchoring phenomenon.

 This type of coherence can feel very different than previous science teaching approaches.
-Often, science instructional materials focus on how science concepts fit together from an expert’s perspective but fail to consider the students’ perspective.
+Often, science instructional materials and science technology tools for the classroom focus on how science concepts fit together from an expert’s perspective but fail to consider the students’ perspective.
 The teacher or textbook author knows why the various topics in a chapter are organized together, but often students do not see why they are learning what they are learning.